MaggieLi1111/web-sprint-challenge-advanced-web-applications/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Add your answers below.

 1. Explain what a token is used for.
+A token is used to check if a user is authenticated and ensure unique secure id.
+It is issued by a server in the form of string after a successful auth resquest.
+It can be stored locally or through a secure cookie to maintain authorization on the client side without needing to reenter user's credentials.

-2. What steps can you take in your web apps to keep your data secure?
+2. What steps can you take in your web apps to keep your data secure? utilize cookies for token

 3. Describe how web servers work.
+Web servers are able to assign a specific DNS record to a specific URL.

 4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+Create post request
+Read get request
+Update put request
+Delete delete request